 The sandalwood tree is felled in the forest and the sapwood is removed before delivery to the distillery, as only the heart is rich in essential oil.

 The wood is stocked for drying then milled to become woodchips.
-The chips are then placed in a double boiler heated by a wood fire, whose steam allows the wood to exude its essential oil.
+The double boiler, with a wood fire, heats the chips, the steam allows the wood to exude its essential oil.
 The next step is the cooler which gives a water and oil mixture.
 The last step is to use an ‘essencier’ or Florentine vase to separate the oil and the water by density.
 Once filtered, the oil is very pure.

 The seedlings are raised in nurseries then transplanted in the forest.
-It is important to note that all stages up to harvesting are done in an artisanal manner – no industrial processes are used.
+It is important to note that all stages up to harvesting are done in an artisanal manner – there are no industrial processes.

 The local tribe members are in charge of planting, harvesting and the sale of sandalwood to the distilleries.
 Only 40-50 year trees are felled each year and natural regeneration is greater than the harvest.
-Also, three trees are planted for each one felled.
+Also, the regeneration process requires three planted trees for one felled.

 Trees are selected and identified by a hammering of the trunk and the cutting down controlled by the forest department.
 The authorized quantity does not exceed the natural capacity of regeneration.
-The young trees brought up in tree nursery, are then transplanted in natural environment.
+The tree nursery takes care of young trees, are then transplant them in a natural environment.

 We fell into the cauldron of essential oils more than 17 years ago.
 After having taken over a small distillation unit that we totally renovated and where we improved working conditions, we were able to install two more units.
 The government requested also the preservation of natural resources through setting a fixed quota regarding felling of trees and reforestation.